-We shall not be responsible for any losses whatsoever suffered, sustained or incurred by you or any third party by reason of our compliance with obligations imposed on us by 1) The Money Laundering Regulations 2007 and/or 2) The Proceeds of Crime Act 2002 and/or 3) other legislation relating to or connected with the prevention of crime and/or 4) the instructions of any law enforcement agencies.
+We shall not be responsible for any losses whatsoever suffered, sustained or incurred by you or any third party by reason of our compliance with obligations imposed on us by 1) The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and/or 2) The Proceeds of Crime Act 2002 and/or 3) other legislation relating to or connected with the prevention of crime and/or 4) the instructions of any law enforcement agencies.

 These terms of business are not intended to and do not confer any rights on any third party under the Contracts (Right of Third Parties) Act 1999.

 Data Protection laws (including the EU General Data Protection Regulation) impose obligations on us in relation to how we obtain and process personal data relating to you.
 We are required to inform you how we will use your information and the legal grounds for processing by us or by Lyons Davidson Limited on our behalf.
 We are also required to inform you when and with whom we will share your personal data and our provisions for data storage and retention.